anooruddh/devops/k8s-readme.md

    **DNS (most common)**: The DNS method is the recommended method of discovering services.
 To use this method, a DNS server must first be installed on the cluster.
 The DNS server monitors the Kubernetes API, and when a new service is created its name becomes available for easy resolution for requesting applications.

    **ENV variable**: This method relies on the kubelet adding environment variables for each active service for every node a pod is running on.

+## Pause Container

+Pause Container holds the network namespace for the pod.
+Kubernetes creates pause containers to acquire the respective pod’s IP address and set up the network namespace for all other containers that join that pod.

+ Pause container make sure that there is a network stack to map, and it doesn’t change.
+Pause containers are a pod implementation detail where one pause container is used for each pod and shouldn’t be shown when listing containers that are members of pods

+Pause containers hold the cgroups, reservations, and namespaces of a pod before its individual containers are created.
+The pause container’s image is always present, so the allocation of the pod’s resources is instantaneous.

+ By default, pause containers are hidden, but you can see them by running docker ps -a.